coldshrine/study-notes/books/designing-data-intensive-applications.md

 **Using circuits for bursty data transfers wastes network capacity and makes transfer unnecessary slow.
 By contrast, TCP dinamycally adapts the rate of data transfer to the available network capacity.**

 We have to assume that network congestion, queueing, and unbounded delays will happen.
 Consequently, there's no "correct" value for timeouts, they need to be determined experimentally.

+### Unreliable clocks

+The time when a message is received is always later than the time when it is sent, we don't know how much later due to network delays.
+This makes difficult to determine the order of which things happened when multiple machines are involved.

+Each machine on the network has its own clock, slightly faster or slower than the other machines.
+It is possible to synchronise clocks with Network Time Protocol (NTP).